Protecting against insiders in all the right places

 Like financial gain, insiders can also use proprietary information to help their own careers when moving to a competitor in the field.
 Along with intellectual property, common targets for this kind of activity include customer contacts, creative concepts, corporate strategy, and other information that would make a new hire more valuable to his or her employer.

-While financial gain may be involved in the case of espionage, this deserves to be treated as a separate category unto itself.
+While the financial gain may be involved in the case of espionage, this deserves to be treated as a separate category unto itself.
 Foreign nations will induce existing employees or intentionally place individuals in the organization to extract valuable information.
 This is intelligence collection, driven by top-down strategies and requirements.
 The objective is usually to advance political agendas or help native companies compete.
 The actors behind this class of threat are persistent, with the patience and resources to mount and maintain campaigns that last years.

 Finally, some insiders will act purely out of anger or because they have a grudge of some sort against their organization.
 It can be because of an ‘overlooked’ promotion or raise, a perceived slight, or even more interpersonal, relationship-focused reasons.
 In these cases, the insider seeks to discredit or embarrass the organization publicly.